 However, if you’re looking for some less anecdotal advice there are more academic routes available.

 One of the most official looks into tolerance breaks comes from Tom Fontana and the University of Vermont's Center for Health and Wellbeing.
 Going off the premise that a break should last for at least three weeks, Fontana created a thorough 21-day guide walking abstainers through the process.

 Acknowledging that a break is trying on the individual, the guide aims to help people push through the adversity of a cannabis pause so they can re-evaluate themselves.
 Each week focuses on a theme with daily practices.
 The first week centers on the physical, ranging from preparation to our routines.
 The second week delves into the emotional, ranging from withdrawal to a person's creativity.
 Lastly, the final week explores spiritual and existential themes, from crediting yourself, not the substance, to what comes after the break is completed.

-The rise of CBD is the cannabis community inevitably found its ways into the tolerance break discussion as well.
+The rise of CBD in the cannabis community has inevitably found its way into the tolerance break discussion as well.
 While not a hot topic of discussion in comparison to other subjects with the cannabis community online, some have weighed in on the matter.
 In most cases, they suggest that CBD is adequate, if not recommended, during a break.

-All in all, finding your ideal tolerance break duration might take a little trial and error.
-Once you dial it in however, you should see noticeable results and feel stronger effects from your normal cannabis consumption habits.
+All in all, finding your ideal tolerance break duration might take a little trial and error to understand your unique body chemistry and how fast it rebounds from high cannabis tolerance.
+Once you dial it in, however, you should see noticeable results and feel stronger effects from your normal cannabis consumption habits.